 ss

 ss is Fluid Attacks' native binary for secrets detection.
 It scans your source code for hardcoded credentials, API keys, tokens, and similar sensitive data.
-Unlike the Docker-based scanners, ss is a single self-contained binary — no Docker, no account, and no API key required.
+Unlike the Docker-based scanners, ss is a single self-contained binary that runs without Docker.
+By default it runs without authenticating; you can optionally authenticate to attribute runs to your Fluid Attacks group.

 Installation